JennShiels/bandwebsite/README.md

 ## Features

 ### Existing Features
-- Band logo on each page fro continuity
+- Band logo on each page for continuity
   - Sliding picture box on events page
 - Information page.
   - Topbar to navigate to different pages in the website
-- Music page with videos
+- Music page with videos from YouTube
 - Links in footer to other media social sites with information about The Dropouts
 - Subcription link to their Youtube account
 - Facebook link